"We will... end the blight of rough sleeping by the end of the next Parliament" (Conservative Manifesto 2019)

 With adequate long-term funding the homelessness sector could end homelessness for good.

-We know it can be done.
-The ‘Everyone In’ initiative alongside wider interventions during the pandemic, has saved lives, and has supported tens of thousands of people into secure accommodation.
-Now is the time for the government to invest in services and people - so everyone can live their lives free from homelessness.
+The ‘Everyone In’ initiative alongside wider interventions during the pandemic, saved lives, and supported tens of thousands of people into secure accommodation.
+But funding for these initatives is ending.

 A recent poll of Homeless Link members showed that 75% of responding members find short-term funding negatively impacts on the quality of the service they provide, and a further 83% stating that it leads to inconsistent support for people experiencing homelessness.